-- Entrance Height: 6 to 10 inches above the house floor
+- Entrance height: 6 inches to 10 inches above the house floor

-- Interior Floor Space: 5-by-5 inches to accommodate broods of five to eight chicks
+- Interior floor space: 5 inches by 5 inches to accommodate broods of five to eight chicks

-- Total Height: 8 to 12 inches with the back slightly higher to shed water
+- Total height: 8 inches to 12 inches with the back slightly higher to shed water

 Different design options are serviceable for bluebirds, including rectangular houses, sloped patterns, round cavities, and houses with either front or side panels that open for easy monitoring.
 Any of these houses are ideal for nesting bluebirds, so long as the house is constructed with their needs in mind and positioned to keep them safe from predators.

 Free Bluebird House Plans